Palazzo Muti: Stuart occupancy

 For over two generations it remained the seat of the Stuart court-in-exile.
 It was the birthplace of James's two sons, Charles Edward Stuart (or 'Bonnie Prince Charlie') in 1720, and Henry Benedict Stuart (later Cardinal, Duke of York) in 1725.
-James Stuart died in the Palazzo in 1766 and Charles in 1788.
+James Stuart died in the Palazzo in 1766.
+Charles died in the Palazzo in 1788.
 After Charles' death, the tenancy passed to Henry, the last of the Stuart pretenders, who died in Frascati in 1807.